The Islands of Hawaii

 Thirdly, you will want to go explore Lihue.
 Lihue is the governmental center of the island, but still has some great attractions.
 Over in this region, you will find the Kauai museum, the Alekoko Fish Pond, Kilohana Estate, the Grove Farm Homestead Museum, and the famous Wailua Falls, which is an 80-foot waterfall.
 Finally, you will want to see the last side of this Hawaiian island: the South Shore.
 This side is quite famous for the spouting horn, the Allerton garden, Koloa heritage trail, the Old Koloa town, and of course, Poipu Beach.
 At one point in time, this beach was even voted the best beach in America.

 There are many other attractions to visit on this island from the food that exists to the tours you can take.
-If you get the chance to visit the fourth largest Hawaiian Island, you will be in for a great treat.
+If you get the chance to visit this fourth largest Island in Hawaii, you will be in for a great treat.

-When most people think of the Hawaiian islands, they usually do not think of Lanai.
+When most people think of planning a visit to Hawaii, they usually do not think of Lanai.
 Most tend to head on over to the popular islands of Maui, Kauai, Oahu, and the Main Island because they are large and populated with action, adventure, and everything you could want.
 Yet, what about Lanai?
-Lanai is the farthest island and one of the smaller islands for visitation in the Hawaiian archipelago.
-In fact, you may have never of even thought to look at Lanai as an option for travel, but it is in fact just as wonderful as the others.
+Lanai is the farthest island and one of the smaller islands in Hawaii.
+In fact, you may have never thought to look at Lanai as an option for travel, but it is in fact just as wonderful as the others.

 Lanai only populates around 3,100 people and is just about 140 square miles large.
-It is overwhelming with the amount of relaxation that is available.
+The amount of relaxation that is available is overwhelming.
 This island is known as the “pineapple island” because of its past history.
 This island used to be a pineapple plantation and still is popular for its availability of pineapples.
-There are a few areas on this island that are well-known, beyond the luxurious areas for visitation.
+There are a few areas on this island that are well-known, beyond luxurious, and you may want to plan on visiting them if you take a trip to Hawaii.
+Here are a few:

 Central Lanai holds Lanai city, which holds the historical Lanai park that has many art galleries, boutiques, and cafes.
 There is also the Munro trail, which is just about 12.8 miles long.
 The North Side of the island is filled with great and adventurous spots.
 Shipwreck beach and Polihua Beach are great spots for relaxation and swimming in the amazing oceans of Hawaii.
 There is nothing like it on the island on Lanai.
 Kanepuu Reserve and Keahiakawelo (or Garden of the Gods) are great nature areas for exploration and preservation of Lanai’s uniqueness.
 There are different types of nature from trees crowding many areas to large rocks just off the dirt roads that can be explored.